MathisNcl/Kikichante/README.md

 # Kikichante

-Webapp using NLP to determine what is the main influence artist of a sentence entered
+Webapp using NLP to determine if a sentence inputed could be a Bob Marley lyric.